Just A "Brat"

 Now it was time for another great adventure with Fred Neagle.
 How about going to Japan?
 Seemed a good idea at the time, which turned out easier than we thought.
 We asked for a seat on an aircraft going to Hong Kong so we could make our way to Japan.
 Lo and behold, Sir Hector Mc Gregor, possibly an Air Marshall, was on a farewell tour of the Far East and we were offered a seat on his Comet 4.
 Bags packed we made our way to Changi and away we went.
 During the trip to “Honkers” we found out the aircraft was going on to Korea and Japan.
 Wow, that was for us!
 On landing we made a quick trip by taxi to get a visa for Japan.
 That done it was on to Haneda near Tokyo.
 Just before landing we caught sight of Mount Fujiama, as it turned out the only glimpse we would get.

 On arrival at Kimpo Korea, we skipped the usual immigration procedures along with the VIP’s; this was to be regretted later.
 Memories of quaint clothes, beautiful girls, cheap Yank accommodation, embroidered badges “Korea - To Hell & Back” etc, and the city of Seoul.
 Because of the good time we were having we elected to make our own way home, so the Comet left without us.
 Bad move!

 So, two British servicemen going into communist China.
 We were sure RAF Seletar would like that story!
 The Consul told us it was not a problem, as we would not be going ashore.
 Little did he know!
-When we anchored in the river opposite the famous “Bund”, often mentioned by dad with the rider, “You won’t get there son!”, we found out we were going to be hanging around for five days as the cargo was not ready for collection.
+When we anchored in the river opposite the famous “Bund”, often mentioned by dad with the rider, “You won’t get there son!” we found out we were hanging around for five days.

 "The Bund Shanghai from the Helios, Day and Night."